datameister66/Python-Machine-Learning/README.md

 # Jupyter Notebooks

-Please note that notebook 5, SVM and KNN I will put together later after uploading everything else.
+- Please note that notebook 5, SVM and KNN I will put together later after uploading everything else.
-I need to update the interactive plot for tree-based models as it is breaking the view in the branch.
+- I need to update the interactive plot for tree-based models as it is breaking the view in the branch.
+- Notebook 8 will be ensemble and multiclass methods